gbv/pica-patch/specification.md

 PICA Patch records, can be encoded in multiple losslessly convertible forms:

 - [PICA Patch Plain](#pica-patch-plain) is best for human inspection
+- [PICA Patch JSON](#pica-patch-json) is useful in web applications
 - [PICA Patch Normalized](#pica-patch-normalized) is easier to process automatically
-- [PICA Patch JSON](#pica-patch-json) is useful in web applications

 ### PICA Patch Plain

 In PICA Patch Plain each PICA field is encoded as a sequence of:

-1. the annotation character (plus, minus or space)
-2. a space (byte code `20`)
+1. either the annotation character (plus, minus or space) followed by a space (byte code `20`), or a possibly empty sequence of spaces as alias for annotation character space
-3. the tag
+2. the tag
-4. optionally the occurrence, preceded by `/` (byte code `2F`)
+3. the optional occurrence preceded by `/` (byte code `2F`)
-5. a space
+4. a space
-6. a non-empty sequence of subfields, each consisting of:
+5. a non-empty sequence of subfields, each consisting of:
     - the subfield indicator `$` (byte code `24`)
     - the subfield code
     - the subfield value with `$` replaced by `$$` for escaping
-7. a newline character (byte code `A0`)
+6. a newline character (byte code `A0`)

 A PICA Patch record is a sequence of encoded PICA fields.
 Multiple records must be separated by empty lines (non-empty sequences of newline characters).

-*Note (non-normative): A PICA Patch record having every field annotated with a space in PICA Patch Plain is serialized identical to [PICA Plain](https://format.gbv.de/pica/plain) serialization of the PICA record without annotations.*
+*Note: A PICA Patch record having every field annotated with a space in PICA Patch Plain is serialized identical to [PICA Plain](https://format.gbv.de/pica/plain) serialization of the PICA record without annotations.*

-### PICA Patch Normalized

-In PICA Patch Normalized each PICA Patch record is encoded as sequence of fields, terminated by a newline character (byte code `A0`).
-Each field consists of:

-1. the tag
-2. optionally the occurrence, preceded by `/` (byte code `2F`)
-2. the annotation character (plus, minus or space)
-4. a non-empty sequence of subfields, each consisting of
-    - the subfield indicator (byte code `1F`)
-    - the subfield code
-    - the subfield value
-5. an end-of-field character (byte code `1E`)

-*Note (non-normative): A PICA Patch record having every field annotated with a space in PICA Patch Normalized is serialized identical to [PICA Normalized serialization](https://format.gbv.de/pica/normalized) of the PICA record without annotations.*

 ### PICA Patch JSON